J-Klass/tsp-solver-clustering/README.md

-# parallel-ga-tsp-clustering
-Parallelizing genetic algorithms using clustering
+# Parallelizing genetic algorithms using clustering